19 AW tests new C-130J communication capabilities

-Airmen assigned to the 19th Maintenance Group, oversee the installation of a satellite communication suite at Little Rock Air Force Base, Arkansas, Jan.
+Airmen learn about a satellite communication suite in a C-130J Super Hercules during a demonstration at Little Rock Air Force Base, Arkansas, Jan.
 25, 2024.
-The 19th Airlift Wing achieved a significant milestone in enhancing its aircraft's communication capabilities with the first successful testing of a cutting-edge satellite communication suite during a maximum endurance mission.
+The integration of this communication suite not only enhanced the aircraft's operational effectiveness, but demonstrated the Air Force's commitment to agile operations.
 (U.S. Air Force photo by Senior Airman Maria Umanzor Guzman)

 |Date Taken: